adiomas/ProductList/README.md

 #python3 excel_to_arb.py
 ```
 This script contains functions to select the excel file, select destination folder where .arb files will be saved.
 The following steps are performed:
-* Selecting the .xlsx file
+* Select the .xlsx file
-* Selecting destination folder where .arb files will be sabed
+* Select the destination folder where .arb files will be sabed
-* After clicking generate, script is converting excel to CSV file and then to a dictionary
+* Convert the excel file to a CSV file and then to a dictionary
-* The dictionary is then used to generate .arb files for different languages.
+* Generate .arb files for different languages using the dictionary

 # Contributors ✨